pingcap/docs/grafana-pd-dashboard.md

 ## Statistics - hot write

-- Hot Region's leader distribution: Leader distribution in hot write Regions.
-The total number of leader Regions in hot write on each TiKV instance
+- Hot Region's leader distribution: The total number of leader Regions that have become write hotspots on each TiKV instance
-- Total written bytes on hot leader Regions: The total written bytes by Leader regions in hot write on leader Regions for each TiKV instance
+- Total written bytes on hot leader Regions: The total written bytes by leader Regions that have become write hotspots on each TiKV instance
-- Hot write Region's peer distribution: Peer distribution in hot write Regions.
-The total number of peer Regions under in hot write on each TiKV instance
+- Hot write Region's peer distribution: The total number of peer Regions that have become write hotspots on each TiKV instance
-- Total written bytes on hot peer Regions: Peer written bytes in hot write Regions.
-The total bytes of hot write on peer Regions per each TiKV instance
+- Total written bytes on hot peer Regions: The written bytes of all peer Regions that have become write hotspots on each TiKV instance
-- Store Write rate bytes: The total written bytes fo each TiKV instance
+- Store Write rate bytes: The total written bytes on each TiKV instance
-- Store Write rate keys: The total written keys fo each TiKV instance
+- Store Write rate keys: The total written keys on each TiKV instance
-- Hot cache write entry number: The number of peers of each TiKV which are considered by the writing hotspot detection module
+- Hot cache write entry number: The number of peers on each TiKV instance that are in the write hotspot statistics module
 - Selector events: The event count of Selector in the hotspot scheduling module
 - Direction of hotspot move leader: The direction of leader movement in the hotsport scheduling.
 The positive number means scheduling into the instance.
 The negtive number means scheduling out of the instance
-- Direction of hotspot move peer: The direction of pear movement in the hotsport scheduling.
+- Direction of hotspot move peer: The direction of peer movement in the hotspot scheduling.
 The positive number means scheduling into the instance.
-The negtive number means scheduling out of the instance
+The negative number means scheduling out of the instance

 ![PD Dashboard - Hot write metrics](/media/pd-dashboard-hotwrite-v4.png)

 ## Statistics - hot read

-- Hot Region's leader distribution: The total number of leader Regions in hot read per each TiKV instance
+- Hot Region's leader distribution: The total number of leader Regions that have become read hotspots on each TiKV instance
-- Total read bytes on hot leader Regions: Leader read bytes in hot read Regions.
-The total bytes of hot read on leader Regions per each TiKV instance
+- Total read bytes on hot leader Regions: The total read bytes of leaders that have become read hotspots on each TiKV instance
-- Store read rate bytes: The total readed bytes fo each TiKV instance
+- Store read rate bytes: The total read bytes of each TiKV instance
-- Store read rate keys: The total readed keys fo each TiKV instance
+- Store read rate keys: The total read keys of each TiKV instance
-- Hot cache read entry number: The number of peers of each TiKV which are considered by the reading  hotspot detection module
+- Hot cache read entry number: The number of peers that are in the read hotspot statistics module on each TiKV instance

 ![PD Dashboard - Hot read metrics](/media/pd-dashboard-hotread-v4.png)